jacekfilipczuk/Essay_StatisticalAnalysis/README.md

 ===========================

 ##About
-This thesis presents a statistical analysis on a population sample, with graphics visualization and operations done in R studio.
+This essay presents a statistical analysis on a population sample, with graphics visualization and operations done in R studio.

 ##Language
 Italian